Skip to main content

 Note: Business information will not be displayed as caller ID.
 The Number Reputation APIs are only for the purpose of registration and seeing number reputation information, and do not enable any customization of outbound caller ID display.
 That is provided in a separate service.
 For more info, see Hiya Connect Branding.

-Once submitted, Hiya will begin a verification process of the provided business information.
-The new business will be assigned a ‘business ID’ for reference.
+Once submitted, the new business will be assigned a ‘business ID’ for reference while Hiya may begin a verification process of the provided business information.
 The Get business by ID API call can check on the verification status of a business.
 Verification usually takes no more than a couple of minutes.

 Please note that unless other arrangements have been made with Hiya, all enterprises must have a DUNS number from Dun & Bradstreet.
 If you or one of your customers needs assistance in getting or finding their DUNS number, please visit https://www.dnb.com.